Govind-Patwal/Credit_Risk_Analysis/README.md

     ![EasyEnsembleClassifier](Resources/6_EasyEnsembleClassifier.png)

 ## Summary
-Looking at the 6 algorithms, we can observe that the 2 Ensemble performed way better than the Oversampling/Undersampling/Combination algorithms.
+* Overall the 2 Ensemble performed way better than the Oversampling/Undersampling/Combination algorithms.
+* The worst algorithm in terms of accuracy is `Cluster Centroids Undersampling` with a score of 0.54, while the best is `Easy Ensemble AdaBoost Classifier` with a score of 0.93
+* The low-risk precision score is the same across the board - 1.00
+* The high-risk precesion score is the best in the case of `Easy Ensemble AdaBoost Classifier` at 0.09 and the combined worst in all Oversampling/Undersampling/Combination algorithms at 0.01.
+* The Oversampling/Undersampling/Combination algorithms also fare poorely than the Ensemble algorithms in terms of recall scores for both high-risk and low-risk loans.

+### Recommendation
-Furthermore, of the 2 Ensemble algorithms, the AdaBoost clearly stood out with 93% Accuracy.
+AdaBoost - it clearly stood out with 93% Accuracy score.
 It also has the highest high-risk and low-risk recall scores.
-Finally, another very important place where it does much better as compared to others is the high-risk precision score - in this score it is 3x that of the algorith with the seconds highest precesion, and 9x that of the majority of the algorithms - this means it is 3-9 times more likely to spot high-risk loans, that can have serious consequences for any lender.
-This is therfore our best bet.
+Finally, another very important place where it does much better as compared to others is the high-risk precision score - in this score it is 3x that of the algorithm with the second highest precision score, and 9x that of the majority of the algorithms - this means it is 3-9 times more likely to spot high-risk loans, which if unspotted can have serious consequences for any lender.